New Zealand humour: Regional humour

-Wellington

-Wellington, NZ's capital city, is in the Roaring Forties and has geography that intensifies the effects of the prevailing winds leading to its nickname "Windy Wellington".
-Other New Zealanders making jokes about Wellington concentrate on this aspect.
+New Zealand's remote and agricultural nature is a regular comedy catalyst as seen in the character, the stereotypical farmer, Fred Dagg, and also in the work of writer Barry Crump.

-Wellingtonians make jokes about the wind too, with one example being the Wellington Blown Away sign on the hill by the airport.
+Wellington has jokes about being windy including the Wellington Blown Away sign on the hill by the airport.
 As the nation's capital city, political humour is also common.
-Notable comedy shows with politics as a central theme have included Gliding On, Public Eye, Spin Doctors, and Facelift.
+Notable comedy shows with politics as a central theme have included Gliding On by Roger Hall, Public Eye, Spin Doctors, and Facelift.

+Suburban themes were explored by Ginette McDonald with her Lynn of Tawa persona.

+Trans-Tasman rivalry

+A famous statement by the Prime Minister of New Zealand Rob Muldoon in the 1980s commenting about the increasing exodus of New Zealanders leaving the country to work in Australia was, "New Zealanders who leave for Australia raise the IQ of both countries."

 Comedians

 Some of New Zealand's best known comedians spent a large portion of their careers in Australia.
-This included John Clarke, known to New Zealanders as Fred Dagg, who played the stereotypical farmer with precision and style.
-His wit later allowed him to extend his repertoire to a series of biting satires, particularly of politicians.
+This included John Clarke, known to New Zealanders for his character Fred Dagg, a stereotypical farmer played with precision and style.
+Clarke's wit later allowed him to extend his repertoire to a series of biting satires, particularly of politicians.
 He also found an outlet in television series such as The Games and films such as Death in Brunswick.

-Other examples include Tony Martin of 1980s sketch show, The D-Generation fame.
+Other examples include Tony Martin of the 1980s sketch show The D-Generation fame.
 Three compilations of the Australian national radio program Martin/Molloy earned him ARIA awards.
-He has also written and directed the movie Bad Eggs.
+He also wrote and directed the movie Bad Eggs.

-Pamela Stephenson was born in New Zealand, made her name in Australia, went to Britain and starred in the sketch comedy Not the Nine O'Clock News and currently lives in America with her husband Billy Connolly.
+Pamela Stephenson was born in New Zealand, made her name in Australia, went to Britain and starred in the sketch comedy Not the Nine O'Clock News, and currently lives in America with her husband Billy Connolly.

-However it was Billy T James who was to dominate New Zealand comedy through the 1980s.
-His first major role being the lead in TVNZ's Radio Times.
+Billy T. James dominated New Zealand comedy through the 1980s.
+His first major role was the lead in TVNZ's Radio Times.
 James went on to gain his own self-titled show.
-Loved and hated for his irreverent portrayal of Maori, his characters, along with John Clarke's Fred Dagg were, until very recently, to set the benchmark for New Zealand comedy.
+His characters, along with John Clarke's Fred Dagg set a benchmark for New Zealand comedy.

+At the annual New Zealand International Comedy Festival, the Fred Award is presented to the best comedy show of the year, and the Billy T Award is given to the best up-and-coming comedian.